-The purpose of the program is to re-inforce some of the concepts and techniques covered in this section, and prepare participants to apply some of this learning in the following breakout session.
+The purpose of the program is to re-inforce some of the concepts and techniques covered in this section and also to prepare for the following breakout session.

-BREAKOUT 4.1: Random Sentence Generator
+BREAKOUT 4.1: Random Sentence Generator2

 For this exercise you are required to write program that generates a random sentence.